 Extra Dirt Bike Washing Tips

-Wash the air filter at the same time when you wash your dirt bike.
-Take the air filter out and drop it into a bucket filled with a degreaser and submerge the air filter in it for the duration of the wash.
-Rinse off and let the air filter dry before oiling it.
-Check our step-by-step instructions for how to clean a dirt bike air filter for more details and tips.
+The air filter should be washed after every ride so it’s convenient to do it at the same time when you wash the dirt bike.
+It’s all very simple: take the air filter out, drop it into a bucket filled with a degreaser, and submerge the air filter in it for the duration of the wash.
+Finally, rinse off and let the air filter dry before oiling it.
+Check out our step-by-step instructions for how to clean the air filter on a dirt bike for more details and tips.

-Lube the chain.
-The chain will rust easily and quickly after a wash, so lube the chain after drying it off with a towel.
+It’s important to lube the chain after each time you wash the dirt bike.
+The chain will rust easily and quickly after a wash, so lube the chain immediately after drying it off with a cloth or towel.

 Washing the dirt bike right after a ride day is a great way to keep the dirt bike looking good and performing like it should.

-Using proper washing techniques when you wash your dirt bike will ensure that the parts will last and function well.
+Using proper washing techniques when you wash your dirt bike will ensure that the parts will last long and function properly.
 It’s also a great opportunity to inspect the dirt bike for any damage and worn-out parts during the washing process.

-We also recommend performing a deep clean every now and then to remove dirt and build up in hard to reach places.
+We also recommend performing a deep clean every now and then to remove all dirt and build-up in hard-to-reach places.